Doctors & Staff

 Doctor of Optometry

-Dr. Nagatani enjoys serving the community and continuing the tradition of excellent patient care that is synonymous with the Los Angeles Eyecare Optometry Group.
-In his spare time, Dr. Nagatani enjoys watching and playing basketball, eating and trying all sorts of food, and spending time with his family.
-He is happily married to his wife Tu, and they have two rambunctious boys who keep them busy.
+Dr. Desi enjoys serving the community and continuing the tradition of excellent patient care as part of the Los Angeles Eyecare Optometry Group.
+In her spare time, she enjoys painting, hiking, cycling, drinking boba, and spending time with her friends and family.

 Judy, our bilingual Optician has been with us for over 20 years.
 She has been in health care related employment for the past 30 years.
 Her bilingual ability makes non-english speaking patients comfortable while visiting our office.
 Judy is involved in The Kevyn Nojima Foundation, honoring her son who passed away in 2003 from bone cancer.
 She has an older son, Eric, who was married in May 2011.
 Judy holds degrees as Natori in classical Japanese dancing as well as Koto (Japanese Harp).
-She enjoys babysitting her grand daughter, Lauryn.
+She enjoys babysitting my grandkids Lauryn and Conner.